 This contribution to Animals and Us was written by Dr. Courtney Plante, a social psychologist and co-founder of the International Anthropomorphic Research Project.
 This is an international team of social scientists studying the furry fandom.
-He is also the lead author of the book FurScience!, a compendium of findings from their studies of the furry fandom.
-(You can read it here for free!)
+He is also the lead author of a compendium of findings from their studies of the furry fandom.
+(You can read the book FurScience! here.)

 What are furries?

 Before talking about what we can learn from furries, it would be useful to have an idea of what they are, exactly.
 Put simply, furries are fans.
 In the same way that Star Trek fans are fans of Star Trek and sports fans are fans of sports, furries are fans of media that features anthropomorphic animals—that is, animals who walk, talk, and do otherwise human things.
 At first glance, it seems like anthropomorphic animals are a bizarre thing to be a fan of.
 That is until you realize that most North Americans today grew up watching Mickey Mouse and Bugs Bunny cartoons and reading books like The Tale of Peter Rabbit and Charlotte’s Web, and continue this proud tradition by taking our children to see the films like Zootopia.
 Sure, the intended audience of these works may be children, but the same could also be said for Star Wars and Harry Potter, a fact that has not dissuaded the millions of adult fans of these series either.